 Don’t forget to take comfortable clothes for the evenings and especially a pair of flip flop or sandals where your feet will be able to rest and get some air after your walking day.
 I had a tracksuit and flip flops and it felt like home.
 The team have put together a free packing guide here with everything you need to bring with you.

 Try to leave as early as possible as then you will have the full day to walk and won’t be rushing.
 During our Camino, we wanted to arrive in the next town early in order to enjoy the place, but also as I was slower walker, we decided to leave early.
 We left each morning straight after breakfast (between 7am and 8am in October), which meant that some mornings, it was still dark when we set off on our walk.
 It was a different atmosphere; the route was quiet and we enjoyed the sunrise on our way.
 I would recommend taking a torch with you if you are travelling outside of the summer months.

 Walking the Camino is a unique experience and therefore everyone feels differently about it and walks it in their own way.
 If you are not an experienced walker, walking 20-25 km can be really challenging and might be too much for you.
 However there is a split option on most routes.
 Some of the longer walking days can be split into 2 days.
 With the split option you will only be walking approximately 10km per day.

-If you are walking a challenging section like the French way in the Pyrenees for example, your first walking day will be difficult if you are inexperienced as you will be walking about 25km with an ascent of 20km.
+If you are walking a challenging section like the Camino Frances in the Pyrenees for example, your first walking day will be difficult if you are inexperienced as you will be walking about 25km with an ascent of 20km.
 Therefore, you can always stay 2 nights in the same town (here St Jean Pied de Port) and take a transfer to and from the trail.

 For my part I would have loved to stop in la Croix Orisson and finish the rest the following day as the first day was starting to be long for me and my legs wanted a rest.